-The ALBRIGHT vs The ALBERTO vs The FG Knot [Strength Test]
+The ALBRIGHT vs The ALBERTO vs The FG KNOT [Strength Contest]

-And the two most commonly requested knots were hands down the “Albright Knot” and the “Alberto Knot“.
+And the two most commonly requested knots were hands down where as follows:

 So this post is going to cover exactly that… first, we’ll put the Albright knot against the Alberto knot.